 Fighting the good fight of faith is hanging on to our faith!

-It is clinging to our faith in Yahuwah Elohim [the LORD God] — clinging to His goodness and His promises.
-Fighting the good fight of faith means we fight to keep our faith, and never abandon it!
+It is standing firm on His behalf, proclaiming His truth by our words and our actions.
+It is never giving up on His Word, His goodness and promises.
+Fighting the good fight of faith means we fight to keep our faith, declare our faith, and never abandon our faith!

-- When all seems hopeless, then we fight to believe that Yahuwah is our hope of salvation.
+- When all directions and circumstances seem hopeless, we fight to believe Yahuwah is bigger than our problems, that He is our hope of rescue.

-- When darkness is all around us, we fight to believe that Yahuwah’s light will penetrate through the darkness, and give us direction.
+- When darkness is all around us, we fight to believe Yahuwah’s light will penetrate the darkness, and give us the needed direction.

-- When we are all alone, with only Father’s Word as our friend, we fight to believe that Yahuwah’s Word is trust-worthy, and He is on our side, and He will comfort us in our afflictions.
+- When we are all alone, with Father’s Word as our only friend, we fight to believe Yahuwah’s Word is trust-worthy, He is on our side, and He will comfort us in our afflictions.

-The fight of faith is a spiritual exercise that is a primary activity for genuinely committed Believers in Yahushua Messiah [Jesus Christ] — for those who are committed to the truth of God’s Word.
+The fight of faith is a spiritual exercise that is a primary activity for genuinely committed Believers in Yahushua Messiah [the Hebrew name for Jesus Christ].
+Fighting the fight of faith is for true ‘Thirsty Souls’ – those who are committed to the truth of God’s Word.

 The ‘Growing-Weary’ Garden